raganwald/Katy/README.md

 KT('Hello').T( ".length" ) // => 5
 ```

 ## String lambdas?
-You can't be serious!
+You can't be serious!?

 [Oh yes I can][sl].